Lande21/RolandeU.github.io/README.md

 Day 61 **Good things ahead!**
 DAY: Saturday, i woke up and went to ALdi
 I got the cold but i am healing!
 Had a productive day!
-Went to Walmart and Aldi, I feel from my scooter!!
+I feel from my scooter!!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.